nilanjana2008/Olist-E-commerce-Dashboard/README.md

 # Olist-E-commerce-Dashboard

+## 1. Project Overview

 ### Context

-Founded in 2015, Olist is an e-commerce platform that connects small and medium-sized businesses to customers.
+Olist is an e-commerce platform that connects small and medium-sized businesses to customers.
 The platform operates as a marketplace, where merchants can list their products and services and customers can browse and purchase them online.

 ### Goal